taziakhushboo/palestbluestdot/README.md

 library(plotly)\
 library(ggplot2)

-#Run the app.R script to see the interactive visualization
+#Open the app.R script and run it to see the interactive visualization